-This weekend, Sharp HealthCare leaders and employees from Sharp entities around San Diego County will take part in the 2017 San Diego Pride Parade and Festival.
-Together, in a sea of orange and blue T-shirts, Sharp employees will show their support for the LGBTQ community by walking in the event’s signature parade.
+Sharp HealthCare leaders and employees from Sharp entities around San Diego County took part in the annual San Diego Pride Parade and Festival.
+Together, in a sea of orange and blue T-shirts, Sharp employees showed their support for the LGBTQ community by walking in the event’s signature parade.

 “Sharp has participated in San Diego Pride for the last few years,” says Bruce Hartman, director of marketing at Sharp Grossmont Hospital.
-“It’s incredible to watch the support grow as an organization and by the number of employees and leaders we have walking in the parade.
-I’m proud to see everyone coming together to show their support and increase Sharp’s visibility in the community.”
+“It’s incredible to watch the support grow as an organization and the number of employees and leaders who walk in the parade.
+Everyone comes together to increase Sharp’s visibility in the community.”

-Hartman, along with committee chair members John Aganon, Donna Dasinger and Thomas Hayes, recently collaborated with Sharp leaders to help shape the direction and focus of the Sharp Equality Alliance, or SEA.
+Hartman, along with committee chair members John Aganon, Donna Dasinger and Thomas Hayes, collaborated with Sharp leaders to help shape the direction and focus of the Sharp Equality Alliance, or SEA.
 The group’s goal is to enhance Sharp HealthCare’s mission, vision and values by being a catalyst for embracing diversity and celebrating equality of all 18,000 Sharp employees and the community Sharp serves.

 Members of the SEA committee bring unique perspectives from their own diverse backgrounds and personal experiences.
 SEA members work with Ky Lewis, senior vice president of human resources and general counsel at Sharp, the committee’s executive sponsor and other Sharp leaders to ensure the committee’s goals as an alliance aligns with Sharp’s overall mission and values around diversity.

-“As someone who is passionate about diversity and inclusion, it makes me proud to work for a company that embraces and celebrates diversity,” adds Dasinger, manager of cardiology at Sharp Memorial Hospital, who is also taking part in this year’s Pride parade.
+“As someone who is passionate about diversity and inclusion, it makes me proud to work for a company that embraces and celebrates diversity,” adds Dasinger, manager of cardiology at Sharp Memorial Hospital, who also took part in the Pride parade.